KoushikRama/GenAI_Traffic_Classification/README.md

 2         | 40        | 80      | Non_GenAI| 0.87
 ```
 ---

 ## Key Idea

-The main idea of this project is that encrypted GenAI traffic still carries behavioral signals.

-Even without payload access, traffic patterns such as packet timing, direction changes, burst structure, idle gaps, and upload/download imbalance can help distinguish GenAI applications from regular non-GenAI traffic.
+The main idea of this project is that encrypted GenAI traffic still carries behavioral signals.Even without payload access, traffic patterns such as packet timing, direction changes, burst structure, idle gaps, and upload/download imbalance can help distinguish GenAI applications from regular non-GenAI traffic.

 ---

 ## Current Limitations